jamiefolsom/arbotopia/_drafts/recording-the-last-spring-walks.md

 ![](/images/P1060467.jpg)

 Magnolia Warbler

 We saw and later heard several Warbling Vireos on the walk.
 I described how drab this vireo looks for those that missed it:

 ![](/images/P1130291.jpg)

-The only identification feature on this little bird is the faint white eyebrow, it makes up for its looks with a lovely rambling warble.
+The only identification feature on this little bird is the faint white eyebrow; it makes up for its looks with a lovely rambling warble.

 Also far up in the canopy was another drab bird, but with a distinct posture; a flycatcher for sure.
-At the time I declared it a Least Flycatcher, but as it never called (the best way to distinguish this group of small flycatchers) I can't be sure so it was recorded as Empidonax species.
+At the time I declared it a Least Flycatcher, but as it never called (the best way to distinguish the group of small flycatchers) I can't be sure so it was recorded as Empidonax species.

 Two hummingbirds zipped past the group at different points; no one got good looks but there is only one likely species in this area, Ruby-throated Hummingbird.
 Here's a shot of one briefly at rest: